orc-sh/kit/docs/API_REFERENCE.md

 ### List Jobs

-List all jobs for a project with pagination.
+List all jobs for a account with pagination.

 **Endpoint**: `GET /api/jobs`